Blockstream/docs/liquid/developer-guide/proof-of-issuance.rst

 	TICKER="WTX"
 	# Do not use a domain prefix in the following:
 	DOMAIN="wintercooled.github.io"
-	# Issue 100 assets using the satoshi unit, dependant on precision when viewed from
+	# Issue 100 assets using the satoshi unit, dependant on PRECISION when viewed from
 	# applications using Asset Registry data.
 	ASSET_AMOUNT=0.00000100
-	# Issue 1 reissuance token using the satoshi unit, dependant on precision when viewed from
+	# Issue 1 reissuance token using the satoshi unit, unaffected by PRECISION.
-	# applications using Asset Registry data.
 	TOKEN_AMOUNT=0.00000001

 	# Amend the following if needed: